rizvn/rizvn.github.io/_posts/2024-03-27-minikube-and-aws-ecr.md

 categories: [k8s]
 tags: [eks,k8s,aws,minkikube]
 ---
 When testing images locally you may need to pull images from aws in your deployments.
-AWS ECR is a dokcer
+AWS ECR is a docker

 Create a namespace in which the pods will be deployed
 ```bash